Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 if (stats.isSocket()) throw new Error('Unix socket');

-}Call this before any file operation that expects regular files.
-Prevents hangs on /dev/urandom, blocking on named pipes, errors on directories - the full spectrum of special file type surprises.
+}Call this before file operations that expect regular files.
+It prevents unbounded reads on /dev/urandom, blocking on named pipes, directory errors, and the usual special-file surprises.

-When you call fs.stat('./file.txt'), your JavaScript triggers a chain that crosses four boundaries: JavaScript -> C++ binding -> libuv -> the kernel.
-Understanding that chain explains why some files report size 0, why stat() is fast, and why different filesystems can all expose the same Stats interface.
+When you call fs.stat('./file.txt'), the operation crosses runtime and operating-system handoffs: JavaScript, Node's native binding layer, libuv, and the kernel.
+The exact native path is platform-specific, but the split explains why some files report size 0, why metadata lookup is separate from content I/O, and why different filesystems can all expose the same Stats interface.

-The system call enters the kernel and hits the VFS (Virtual File System) layer.
-VFS is the kernel's abstraction that provides a uniform interface to every mounted filesystem. ext4, XFS, Btrfs, NFS, procfs, devtmpfs, tmpfs - they all present the same operations to code above VFS.
-This layer defines a standard set of function pointers: lookup, getattr, read, write, open, mkdir, unlink, and dozens more.
-Each filesystem driver registers its own implementations.
+On Linux and other Unix-like kernels, the system call enters the kernel and hits the VFS (Virtual File System) layer.
+VFS is the kernel abstraction that provides a uniform interface to mounted filesystems. ext4, XFS, Btrfs, NFS, procfs, devtmpfs, and tmpfs all present common operations to code above VFS.
+The actual driver beneath that layer implements operations such as lookup, getattr, read, write, open, mkdir, and unlink.

 Once VFS has the inode, it calls the filesystem's getattr operation.
-For ext4, this reads a 256-byte inode structure from the inode table on disk - or, more commonly, from the kernel's inode cache in memory.
-For XFS, the inode structure is 512 bytes.
-For NFS, a network RPC request goes to the remote server.
-For procfs, there is no disk at all.
+For a local disk filesystem, that usually means reading inode metadata from the inode cache or loading it from storage.
+For NFS, it can mean an RPC request to the remote server.
+For procfs, there is no ordinary disk file content to inspect.

-Devtmpfs (which backs /dev) works similarly in some respects. /dev/null and /dev/urandom are character devices backed by kernel driver functions.
-When you stat() them, the kernel returns real inode metadata (character devices do have persistent inodes on devtmpfs), but the size field is 0 because character devices have no stored content.
-Their data is generated on demand by the driver's read function.
+Devtmpfs, which often backs /dev, is different but has a related edge. /dev/null and /dev/urandom are character devices backed by kernel driver functions.
+When you stat() them, the kernel can return inode metadata for the device node, but size is commonly 0 because the device has no stored content.
+Reads are handled by the driver's read operation.

-The VFS abstraction is what makes Node's fs.stat() work uniformly across all these backends.
-Whether the file lives on a local ext4 partition, an NFS mount, a procfs virtual entry, or a devtmpfs device node, the Stats object looks the same.
-VFS normalizes everything into the same inode/dentry model.
-The behavioral differences only surface during actual I/O: regular files have stable sizes, /proc files report size 0 but yield content, character devices may produce infinite data.
+The VFS abstraction is what makes fs.stat() look uniform across these backends.
+Whether the path names a local ext4 file, an NFS file, a procfs virtual entry, or a devtmpfs device node, the JavaScript object has the same field names.
+The behavioral differences surface in the values and during actual I/O: regular files have stable sizes, /proc files often report size 0 but yield content, and character devices may produce infinite data.